12:48 AM - 01:00 AM

 From Our Own Correspondent

-Insight, and analysis from BBC correspondents around the world.
+Insight, wit and analysis from BBC correspondents, journalists and writers from around the world.

 10:00 PM - 11:00 PM